TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 In Genetic Algorithms the search is driven by *recombination*, a mechanism of exchange of information between solutions to create new ones.
 Genetic Algorithms keep track of a population of solutions, not only one solution.
 This allows for the sampling of a larger search space.
-The population is combined a mutated to evolve successive populations.
+The population is combined and mutated to evolve successive populations.
 Favour 'fitter' solutions to be combined and form even better solutions.
 Choosing 'fitter' solutions too heavily can have a negative effect and reduce diversity and can cause *premature convergence*.